alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-energy-related-goods-technology-and-services.markdown

 - brokering services
 - financing and financial assistance

-Use the [SPIRE system](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for a trade control licence.

 Trafficking and brokering can include anything that helps to transfer items from one country to another.
 For example:

 - arranging or negotiating sales